 If you are considering getting divorced as a senior citizen, it is important that you seek experienced legal advice.
 You will need to protect the assets you have collected during your lifetime, and you will need to make sure you carefully address the issue of spousal support to ensure that you receive an appropriate award.
 Failure to plan appropriately for a silver divorce can have significant financial consequences; however, with the right approach and the right outlook, seniors seeking to get divorced can preserve their interests while liberating themselves to an entirely new world of possibilities.

-Schedule a Consultation with North County, CA Divorce Attorney Richard M. Renkin
+Schedule a Case Evaluation with North County, CA Divorce Attorney Richard M. Renkin